altera-opensource/arm-trusted-firmware/docs/security_advisories/security-advisory-tfv-6.rst

 | Credit         | Google / Arm                                                |
 +----------------+-------------------------------------------------------------+

-This security advisory describes the current understanding of the Arm Trusted Firmware (TF) exposure to the speculative processor vulnerabilities identified by `Google Project Zero`_.
+This security advisory describes the current understanding of the Trusted Firmware-A exposure to the speculative processor vulnerabilities identified by `Google Project Zero`_.
 To understand the background and wider impact of these vulnerabilities on Arm systems, please refer to the `Arm Processor Security Update`_.

 Variant 1 (`CVE-2017-5753`_)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~